Handgun

 Modern handguns (clockwise from top left):

 A handgun is a firearm designed to be usable with only one hand.
-It is distinguished from a long barreled gun (i.e., carbine, rifle, shotgun, submachine gun, or machine gun) which typically is intended to be held by both hands and braced against the shoulder.
-Handguns have shorter effective ranges compared to long guns, and are much harder to shoot accurately.
-While most early handguns are single-shot pistols, the two most common types of handguns used in modern times are revolvers and semi-automatic pistols.
+It is distinguished from a long gun (i.e., carbine, rifle, shotgun, submachine gun, or machine gun) which typically is intended to be held by both hands and braced against the shoulder.
+Handguns have shorter effective ranges compared to long guns, lack stocks, and are much harder to shoot accurately.
+While most early handguns were single-shot pistols, following the mass production of the Colt Paterson revolver starting in 1836, most handguns today are revolvers and semi-automatic pistols.

-Before commercial mass production, handguns were often considered a badge of office — comparable to a ceremonial sword – as they had limited utility and were more expensive than the long barreled guns of the era.
-In 1836, Samuel Colt patented the Colt Paterson, the first practical mass-produced revolver, which was capable of firing five shots in rapid succession and quickly became a popular personal weapon, giving rise to the saying, "God created men, but Colt made them equal."
+Before commercial mass production, handguns were often considered a badge of office comparable to a ceremonial sword, as they had limited utility and were more expensive than the long barreled guns of the era.
+In 1836, Samuel Colt patented the Colt Paterson, the first practical mass-produced revolver, which was capable of firing five shots in rapid succession and quickly became a popular personal weapon.
+Handguns became defined as a weapon meant for personal defence.
+They are used today mostly as sidearms by law enforcement.